-There is a 12-page limit for all SRI proposal content (no exceptions).
+There is a 12-page limit for all SRI proposal content, with the exception of the biographical sketches and current and pending support documents.
+Biographical sketches and current and pending support documents should be included for all investigators, and these sections may exceed the 12-page limit.
 Use one-inch margins, a 12-pt times new roman font, and single-spaced text.
 A specific proposal format or style (e.g., NSF) is not expected or required.
 Proposers simply need to effectively address the expectations outlined in this RFP.